bacontime/blog-mirror/art/jianpu.md

 5, |1, - 5, | 1, - 5, |4, - 4,|1, - 5,|1, - 1, |5, - 5,|1, - ||
 </pre>

+(If the song is too complicated, try just playing the top note of each chord.)